 1.1.2.
 Production network and Quality Management

+The Vaillant Group manufactures products in a total of ten locations – eight of these are in Europe, one in Turkey and one in China.
 Production includes the manufacturing of all performance- and quality-relevant key components as well as the final assembly of all devices, plus comprehensive testing of the performance attributes.

 1.2.
 Our Policies